 One of the primary advantages of React Native is its cross-platform technology.
 With this framework, the source code is processed and rendered into the Android and iOS components.
 It enables the same source code to build apps for both Android and iOS.
 In other words, this framework is perfect if cost and time are a major priority.

 - Cost Efficiency

 Native app development comes with exorbitant costs.
 You need to have two development teams to create the app for Android and iOS, which comes at a cost.
-If you choose React Native, you can reduce your app development costs by 25-30%.
+If you choose to hire React Native developers from a reputable company, you can reduce your app development costs by 25-30%.
 Additionally, you can expect no difference in the speed of work, with the same rate for both platforms.

 Cons Of React Native